19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 Many have never heard about the positive impact of the gospel within our nation’s history.
 If we learn and tell stories about the early bicultural relationships between Māori and missionaries, many will benefit from this – including Māori.
 This has certainly been the testimony of the Hope Project.
 A number of churches have told us of an increase in Māori visiting their churches the past few years.
 Simply telling these stories can be restorative!

 Secondly, I also note that there is a ‘prophetic’ element to this for many church leaders around our nation.
 Many believe Māori will one-day again lead our nation in the things of the gospel.
 Quite a few people have told me of visions or dreams they have had about this – and I know of a few groups that exist singularly because of this conviction.
+Time will tell.

-It remains that many Māori are instinctively untrusting of non-Māori and their ways.
-This is unavoidably a factor behind the limited attendance by Māori in many local churches – though we all hope this is changing.
-And if we reflect for a moment, it doesn’t take long to see that there have been many good reasons for this mistrust – with a long history behind them!
-So how will it change?
+It remains that many Māori are instinctively untrusting of non-Māori and their ways – and this transfers to a mistrust of the Christian faith.
+This is unavoidably a factor behind the limited attendance by Māori in many local churches – though this is changing.
+And if we reflect for a moment, it doesn’t take long to see that there are historic reasons for this historic cultural mistrust!
+So how will it change – and how could we as churches value things-Māori more?

 1. How about encouraging some basic reading/learning?